quantum9Innovation/axiom/content/posts/pythagorean.md

   Points on the unit circle are projected onto the $ y $ axis, with points in the first and fourth quadrants being mapped to points inside the unit circle (where $ -1 \leq t \leq 1 $) and points in the second and third quadrants being mapped to points outside the unit circle (where $ |t| > 1 $).
 </p>

+What we're going to do now is not directly related to our problem of finding all possible Pythagorean triples, so feel free to skip over to the next section.
+However, the process which we're about to explore is so important that it is in many ways impossible to skip now that we've covered the rational parameterization of the unit circle.

 Earlier it was hinted at that of the four rational points that we could have chosen as $ \mathcal{O} $, there was a reason why $ (-1, 0) $ was chosen in particular.
-That reason, as we can see now, is that $ t $ becomes the slope of the line $ \ell $.
+That reason, as we can see now, is that $ t $ becomes the slope of the line $ \ell $, which makes the math we're about to do much simpler.
-What we're going to do now is equate the two parametrizations of the unit circle: the common $ (\cos \theta, \sin \theta) $ and rational parametrization in terms of $ t $.
+We're going to explore the answer to a very obvious next question which is: how do we relate the rational parameterization of the circle to its traditional parameterization as $ (\cos \theta, \sin \theta) $?
 More specifically, we're going to ask the question:

 > Given a point in the form $ (\cos \theta, \sin \theta) $ for some angle $ \theta $, what is the corresponding value of $ t $ that will generate that point in our rational parameterization?